 Johnson's first head coaching job was at Oklahoma State in 1979, where he coached the team into national prominence.
 He compiled a 29-25 record and had two bowl appearances.

 In 1984 Johnson was hired as the head coach of the Miami Hurricanes.
-Having won a national championship, the year before many in Miami were perplexed by the choice.
-After a shaky start however, Johnson developed the Hurricanes into one of the best teams in the country.
-In his five years in Miami the team went 52-9, played in 5 New Year’s Day bowl games and two national championships, winning one in 1987.
+The Hurricanes had won a national championship the year before, and many in Miami were skeptical of the choice.
+After a shaky start, however, Johnson developed the Hurricanes into one of the best teams in the country.
+In his five years in Miami, the team went 52-9, played in 5 New Year's Day bowl games, played for two national championships, winning one in 1987.

-On February 25, 1989, Johnson was named by Jerry Jones as the replacement for legendary Dallas Cowboy’s head coach Tom Landry.
+On February 25, 1989, Johnson was named by Jerry Jones as the replacement for legendary Dallas Cowboy's head coach Tom Landry.
 Jones and Johnson had been teammates at Arkansas.
-Johnson’s first season was a dismal 1-15, but he made one of the most lopsided trades of all time when he sent Herschel Walker to the Minnesota Vikings and parlayed the resulting draft picks into six high quality players.
-With Troy Aikman, Emmett Smith, Michael Irvin and an amazing stable of other talented players put together and coached up by Johnson, the Cowboys won Super Bowl XXVII in 1992 and Super Bowl XXVIII in 1993 (defeating the Buffalo Bills in both Super Bowls).
+Johnson's first season was a dismal 1-15, but he made one of the most lopsided trades of all time when he sent Herschel Walker to the Minnesota Vikings and parlayed the resulting draft picks into six high-quality players.
+With Troy Aikman, Emmett Smith, and an amazing stable of other talented players, Johnson put together, the Cowboys won Super Bowl XXVII in 1992 and Super Bowl XXVIII in 1993 (defeating the Buffalo Bills in both Super Bowls).

 In 1993 Jimmy Johnson was inducted into the Museum of the Gulf Coast, Sports Hall of Fame.
 Johnson was also inducted into the University of Miami Sports Hall of Fame in 1996.
 In May 2012, he was inducted into the College Football Hall of Fame.

 In 2020 Jimmy Johnson was inducted into the National Football League Hall of Fame.
-Johnson is the only player/coach to have won a national championship as a player in college, coached a national championship NCAA team, and coached a team to a Super Bowl win.
+Johnson is one of only two players/coaches to have won a national championship as a player in college, coached a national championship NCAA team, and coached a team to a Super Bowl win.